drophero/platform-integration/README.md

 - What ean's are coming from DropHero API?
 - Any of these EAN's coming are already in my eCommerce?

-**If some EAN is already inside or eCommerce, we will "mark it" as DropHero managed**.
+**If some EAN is already inside our eCommerce, we will "mark it" as DropHero managed**.
 This can be done by attaching some extra parameter into the database, or keeping a very careful control inside some sort of file.
 The thing is we need to know if this product will be processed by DropHero or manually by the eCommerce itself.

 #Orders synchronization & status management.